username-not-important/cloud-computing-2025/homeworks/third/readme.md

 ### 4.Advanced Tasks (For Master's and PhD Students)

-<mark>This section include 50% of the master's and PhD students total grade.</mark>
+<mark>This section includes 50% of the total grade for master's and PhD students.</mark>

 This section is mandatory for Master's and PhD students and optional for others.
 It delves into the research area of federated learning on serverless platforms.

 #### Tasks:

 4.1.**Research and Paper Review**: Find and read at least three recent research papers (published within the last 2-3 years) focusing on implementing or optimizing Federated Learning (FL) algorithms on serverless computing platforms.
-Summarize the key ideas, advantages, and challenges presented in each paper specially clients data privacy.
+Summarize the key ideas, advantages, and challenges presented in each paper <mark>**specially clients data privacy**</mark>.

 4.2.**Approach Selection**: Choose one of the approaches described in the papers that you find most interesting or feasible to implement within the kind and serverless setup from Part 2.
 Justify your choice.